zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/index.md

 nav_order: 1
 ---

-# Turns Codebase into Easy Tutorial
+# Turns Codebase into Easy Tutorial - Pocket Flow

 Ever stared at a new codebase written by others feeling completely lost?
 This project analyzes GitHub repositories and creates beginner-friendly tutorials explaining exactly how the code works - all powered by AI!
 Our intelligent system automatically breaks down complex codebases into digestible explanations that even beginners can understand.